-Some time ago I reached out to Peggy Mead from Sew House Seven with a request that she write a guest post here.
-I was very interested in her business, which is designing and selling modern clothing patterns.
+Some time ago I reached out to Peggy Mead from Sew House Seven; I was very interested in her business, which is designing and selling beautiful modern clothing patterns.
 As it happens, I found one of her lovely patterns on Etsy, where I have my other shop, while I was in the optimistic 'let's learn how to make our own clothes' phase early in the 2020 lockdown.

 My first step was to choose a fabric and this being summer (at least it was when we started), a linen seemed a good choice.
 I work mostly with silk and knew this would be a bit of a challenge, since animal and plant-fibres take colour quite differently.
 I wanted a pretty colour that would be as stable as possible through multiple washes and wearings, so I chose a blue-grey I make with tannic acid and iron.
 This is that colour on silk.